kalfheim/grunt-demo-theme/README.md

 This example focuses on Grunt, but if you prefer Gulp, you could just as easy use that.
 You could even use Laravel Elixir (right? @todo)

-Bower is used to handle front end dependencies.
+Bower is used to install front end packages.

 ## Installation